RubixML/Server/README.md

 ---
 ### Servers
-Server objects are standalone server implementations built on React PHP, an event-driven system that makes it possible to serve concurrent requests to the same model in memory.
-Each server implements its own network stack (TCP, HTTP, etc.) such that they can be run from without the need for additional components such as Nginx or Apache.
+Server objects are standalone server implementations built on top of React PHP, an event-driven system that makes it possible to serve thousands concurrent requests.
+Each server implements its own network stack (TCP, HTTP, etc.) such that they can be run from without the need for additional infrastructure components such as Nginx or Apache.

 To boot up a server, simply call the `run()` method on the instance.
 ```php